Opinion: Nigel Farage’s Brexit revenge conspiracy theory is not what it seems

 “So I thought, ‘Well, there we are, I’ll have to go and find a different bank.’
 I’ve been to six, no seven banks actually, and asked them all, ‘Could I have a personal and a business account?’
 And the answer has been no in every single case.”

-Bewildered, as well you might be, sources close to Mr Farage have suggested it might be to do with MI5 and allegations, made under parliamentary privilege by Chris Bryant and sternly denied by Farage, that it’s all to do with Russian money.
+Sources close to Farage have suggested it might be to do with MI5, and there have been allegations, made under parliamentary privilege by Chris Bryant and sternly denied by Farage, that it’s all to do with Russian money.
 Farage has also suggested, variously, that it’s because of his campaigning for Brexit (bit late for that, surely); his radical/patriotic views; and his links to Donald Trump.
-To him, he’s being driven out by “The Establishment” in some vindictive woke conspiracy, and that Coutts & Co, the bank that’s reportedly rejected Farage, is part of the plot.
+To him, he’s being driven out by “The Establishment” in some vindictive woke conspiracy, and Coutts & Co, the bank that’s reportedly rejected his money, is part of the plot.

 A more prosaic and believable explanation is that Coutts, and the NatWest group that owns it, regards Farage as what’s called a “politically exposed person”, or PEP, as well as an undoubtedly high net worth individual.
 Under the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017, a bank must take adequate measures to establish the source of wealth and source of funds of the PEPs on their books.
 This is because PEPs, being powerful or influential figures, may be subject to offers of bribes or unusually prone to other corruption and, thus, must be placed under extra vigilance and supervision by any financial institution they have dealings with (and this may also apply to family and close associates).
 It’s a matter of law, and it’s supposed to apply to all PEPs.